-The quality of being complete and unaltered in all essential respects.
-With identity, a component of authenticity. of bit strings, may be compromised, provided that the articulation of the content and its required elements of documentary form (see Recommendation 2) remain the same.
+Although the identity metadata help distinguish digital materials from one another, another set of metadata allows users to infer that the materials are the same as when they were created (although not to verify or demonstrate it, because this would require comparison with a copy of the materials kept elsewhere).
+These metadata can be referred to as integrity metadata (see below).
+Digital materials have integrity if they are intact and uncorrupted, that is, if the messages that they are meant to communicate to achieve their purposes are unaltered.
+This means that the physical integrity of digital materials, such as the proper number of bit strings, may be compromised, provided that the articulation of the content and its required elements of documentary form (see Recommendation 2) remain the same.
 The content and the data in it are considered to be unaltered if they are identical as to the value and presentation (i.e., position on the screen) of the content and data in the first saved manifestation of the material.
 The attributes that relate to the integrity of digital materials have to do with the maintenance of the materials, including the responsibility for their proper handling, such as overseeing and documenting any technological transformations or transfers of the materials to other systems.
 The integrity metadata include: